- What is the required match?

 - What if my project is in the right-of-way of a road?

 Projects that are constructed in a road right-of-way (ROW), often called side paths, are eligible.
 Applicants using ROW must demonstrate that they control the ROW or have written permission from the entity that does control the ROW.
 Applicants seeking the use of INDOT ROW must contact their District Office about approval prior to applying.
+Applicants using ROW should also include documentation that the project is of public knowledge.
+This may include publicly available plans, planning documents, newspaper articles, public meeting minutes, etc.

 - What if my Next Level Trails project is part of a larger project?